-Lucerne has a long history of use as animal forage and feed, both in grazing systems and as hay processed from cut and dried swards.
+Lucerne is rich in protein, vitamins and minerals.
 Like other forage legumes, the high content of readily digestible protein and carbohydrate that makes them valuable as ruminant feed can also predispose animals to bloat, a potentially serious condition that can result in death.

 Primary bloat is the over-distension of the rumen caused by the accumulation of fermentation gases in a stable protein foam.
 This stable froth forms a layer on top of the ruminal contents and prevents gas bubbles from rising to the top and dispersing their contents.
 Death is a result of several factors, including the depressive effect of rumen distension on the heart and lungs.
 The main risk factor in pasture bloat is the rapid ingestion of immature legumes in pre-flowering stages.
 Bloat is a common problem in all areas in which temperate legumes are used as ruminant feed.
 Forage legumes are generally grown in combination with grasses to reduce the incidence of bloat.
 While relevant from an animal feed perspective, such issues are of no consequence for human food safety because alfalfa comprises a small proportion of the human diet.

 Lucerne is also known to produce phytoestrogens, natural oestrogen mimetics that have been shown to cause infertility in grazing stock.
-Coumestrol (coumesterol) is the major phytoestrogen in lucerne and is known to cause oestrogen-related disorders in animals.
-Significant genetic variation exists in alfalfa for coumestrol, with levels in lucerne forage ranging from 2.99 - 104.37 ppm.
+Cournestrol (cournesterol) is the major phytoestrogen in lucerne and is known to cause oestrogen-related disorders in animals.
+Significant genetic variation exists in alfalfa for cournestrol, with levels in lucerne forage ranging from 2.99 - 104.37 ppm.